uber/react-vis/docs/markdown/label-series.md

 <!-- INJECT:"LabelSeriesExample" -->

 Sometimes you just need to write on your data, and labelSeries has your back.
 This simple series has a similar API as the markSeries except it adds a label property to each of the rows.
 This label is then rendered as part of the svg tree.
-This can be useful for annotating points, as above, or in labeling wedges as (as in the radial chart).

 ```javascript
 <XYPlot width={300} height={300}>